jackmorrison/Google-Location-History/README.md

 </p>

-All countries visited are highlighted on the map below which can be clicked for more detail, interesting locations include Iceland and Paris where I only stopped on a layover.
+All countries visited are highlighted on the map below which can be clicked for more detail.

 <p align=center>
 <a href="https://rawgit.com/jackmorrison/Google-Location-History/master/Leaflet/Map.html">